sayinmehmet47/ticketing-with-client/readme.md

 ```

 - son notlar
-  in the last lecture we did publishing the classes for nats to npm
+  in the last lecture we created the order service and its tests.
+Now we need to emit some event using task in next lecture
-- then now we will use this publish event classes in ticketing service